NickDarlowNvm/MessageGeneration/ReadMe.md

 ## Templating

 The [Handlebars.net](https://github.com/rexm/Handlebars.Net) library is used for templating.
-Templates for generated C# code is found in directory `CsTemplates`.
+Templates for generating C# code is found in directory `CsTemplates`.

 ```
 namespace ToDo